Does buying a home seem like a far-off dream to you?

 A conventional mortgage typically requires a credit score of 620 or higher, along with a 10 to 20 percent down payment.
 With an FHA loan, however, you can qualify for a down payment as low as 3.5 percent even if you don’t have perfect credit.
 FHA loans also help potential homebuyers by:

 - Allowing sellers, builders and lenders to cover part of the buyer’s closing costs, appraisal costs and title fees—up to 6 percent of the total sale price—if they so choose.

 - Working with borrowers who are going through a rough patch by sometimes offering temporary forbearances or loan modifications.

-There are several different types of FHA mortgage programs available, from fixed-rate, fully amortizing loans like our popular 15- and 30-year fixed-rate mortgages to adjustable-rate mortgages (ARM), refinancing loans, reverse mortgages, loans for home repairs, and more.
+There are several different types of FHA mortgage programs available, from fixed-rate, fully amortizing loans like our popular 15- and 30-year fixed-rate mortgages to adjustable-rate mortgages (ARM), refinancing loans, loans for home repairs, and more.
 All are designed for moderate-income families who are ready to own but need a little help in getting there.

 Is an FHA loan right for you?

 If you meet the stricter qualifications for a conventional loan, have a credit score above 680 and can swing a larger down payment, you’re probably better off going with a conventional loan.
 Putting 20 percent down on a conventional mortgage can get you out of paying mortgage insurance, and the best loans let you spread out your payments over many years so you don’t have to shell out as much each month.

 However, an FHA loan might be a good fit if you: